Building Your API in Mindbricks

 "__selectClause.doc": "Specifies which fields to select from the main data object during `get` or `list` operations.
 Leave blank to select all.",

 "__whereClause.doc": "Defines criteria to locate target record(s) for `get`, `list`, `update`, or `delete` operations.
-Expressed as a query object.",
+Expressed as a query object.
+All API types except `list` are expected to target a single record.
+For `update` and `delete`, the actual database mutation uses the fetched instance's ID to guarantee single-record safety.",

 "__deleteOptions.doc": "Settings specific to `delete` type APIs, such as soft-delete or cascade behaviors.",